-The application process is fully online and requires two separate steps.
-Like many entry-level programs across the country, KU uses the Occupational Therapy Centralized Application Service (OTCAS) as the first step.
-In the second step, supplemental materials are submitted to the Office of the Registrar at KU Medical Center through CollegeNet.
+The application process is entirely online and requires 2 separate parts to be completed.
+Like many entry-level programs across the country, KU uses the Occupational Therapy Centralized Application Service (OTCAS) as the first part.
+In the second, supplemental materials are submitted to the Office of the Registrar at KU Medical Center through CollegeNet.
 The department no longer accepts hard copies of application materials.

-Begin the application process by going to the OTCAS website at www.otcas.org.
-The OTCAS will require payment of a fee with the total amount due dependent on the total number of schools selected for application.
-The following items will be submitted electronically to OTCAS.
+Begin the application process at www.otcas.org.
+OTCAS will require payment of a fee with the total amount due dependent on the total number of schools selected for application.
+Prepare the following items to be submitted electronically to OTCAS:

-Academic Transcripts – An official copy of transcripts from each college and university that you have attended must be submitted for evaluation.
+Academic transcripts – an official copy of transcripts from each college and university attended must be submitted for evaluation.
 International transcript analysis is the responsibility of the applicant and will take additional time to complete the process.
 International students: please see additional notes at the end of this page.

-Personal Statement – Applicants share why he or she has chosen occupational therapy as a career and how a degree in OT will support his/her personal and professional goals.
+Personal statement – applicants will write why occupational therapy was chosen as a career and how a degree in OT will support his/her personal and professional goals.
 Students are encouraged to explain how personal, professional and educational background/experience has prepared them for this career decision and a future in occupational therapy.
 This is your opportunity to present yourself to the selection committee!

-Letters of Recommendation – Three letters of recommendation must be obtained from a profession, advisor, supervisor, pastor, coach or other adult contact that can attest to the applicant’s potential success in the MOT program and future contributions to the occupational therapy profession.
-At least one recommendation must be an academic reference.
+Letters of recommendation – three letters of recommendation must be obtained from a professional, advisor, supervisor, pastor, coach or other adult contact that can attest to the applicant’s potential success in the program and future contributions to the occupational therapy profession.
+At least one recommendation must be from an academic reference.

-All prerequisite coursework must be completed before students can officially begin the program.
-Additionally, general electives must combine with the required coursework to total at least ninety (90) credit hours for admission into the program.
+All prerequisite course work meeting minimum GPA requirements must be completed before students can officially begin the program.
+Additionally, general electives must combine with the required coursework to total at least ninety (90) credit hours for admission.

 Applicants must complete forty (40) hours of paid work or volunteer work that involves at least 50% of that time committed to working directly with individuals or populations with special needs.
 Hours must be accumulated over the last five years.
 Applicants can acquire the required 40 hours across multiple settings.

-KU MOT Program Statement of Interest – In less than 500 words, applicants provide information about specific interest in the entry-level Master of Occupational Therapy program at the University of Kansas.
+KU program statement of interest – in less than 500 words, applicants provide information about specific interest in the occupational therapy degree program at the University of Kansas.
 Unlike the personal/professional statement submitted to the OTCAS, this statement should be specific about the KU program.
 A text field will be provided for the response in the online application.

 An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.